MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-your-environment.md

 ---
-title: Learn to use the Azure CLI by first configuring your environment | Microsoft Docs
+title: Use the Azure CLI by first configuring your environment | Microsoft Docs
 description: Learn Azure CLI terms, change a subscription, set environment variables, and create resource groups containing a random ID.
 manager: jasongroce
 author: dbradish-microsoft